- Majors and Minors

 M-Compass is a University of Michigan site where students can search and apply for study abroad programs.
 Students applying for LSA-sponsored financial aid for their global experience can also apply for funding through this site.

 The vast majority of global study–related programming in LSA and across U-M is handled through CGIS.
 Options range from short programs abroad to yearlong experiences, either on your own or with a faculty-led class.
 Advising and Q&A sessions are regularly available.
-Students should plan to attend a First Step session run by CGIS before submitting an application for a program through CGIS.
+Students are recommended but not required to attend a CGIS First Step session before submitting an application for a program through CGIS.

 GIEU provides project-based service-learning programs for first-year students, sophomores, and juniors.
-You can earn three credits taking a semester-long pre-departure course on intercultural learning, conducting fieldwork abroad for three to four weeks during the summer, and completing a community education project in the fall term with your cohort.
+You can earn two credits taking a semester-long pre-departure course on intercultural learning, conducting fieldwork abroad for three to four weeks during the summer.

 You can find official international travel requirements on the LSA travel policy page.